mattermost/docs/source/install/ee-install.rst

 License key storage
 ^^^^^^^^^^^^^^^^^^^^
-Once you have uploaded your license key to your Mattermost server it will be stored in your SQL database at `mattermost.Licenses`.
-You can check what keys are on your server by running `select * from mattermost.Licenses;`.
+Once you've uploaded your license key to your Mattermost server it's stored in your SQL database at ``mattermost.Licenses``.
+You can check what keys are on your server by running ``select * from mattermost.Licenses;``.

 **Using the System Console**